-Buxton is our main village with a general store, fish and chip shop, a post office and 2 pubs, but there is a wider range of shops in the market town of Aylsham (3 miles).
+Buxton is our main village with a general store/post office, fish and chip shop, and 2 pubs, but there is a wider range of shops in the market town of Aylsham (3 miles).

 "Aylsham is an attractive market town, situated beside the upper reaches of the River Bure.
 Aylsham has an unspoilt market place, surrounded by 18th century houses, reflecting the towns prosperity from the cloth trade during that period.

 The 15th century church of St. Michael dominates views of Aylsham and it is claimed it was built by John O'Gaunt (who is also pictured on the town sign).